Local and Modern Methods of Crude Palm Oil Extraction

 This is achieved either by picking the fruits one by one or by hitting them with a stick to remove them from the spikes.

-This is done by throwing the fruits over a flatbed with tiny holes enough for the husks to pass through while the heavier fruits are collected at the other end.
+When the fruits are separated from the spikes, some other smaller residues like the husk must also be removed by flail or throwing the fruits over a flatbed mesh with tiny holes enough for the husks to pass through while the heavier fruits are collected at the other end.

 Related: Palm Oil in the Making of Soaps

-Local Method of Steaming/Sterilizing the Palm Fruits
+Boiling/Steaming/Sterilizing the Palm Fruits

 A woman in Nigeria sterilizing of palm fruits by steaming